BANKEX/PlasmaParentContract/README.md

 ### Block
 - Block header, as described above, 137 bytes
-- RLP encoded array (list) of Numbered signed transactions, as described above
+- RLP encoded array (list) of Numbered signed transactions, as described above.
+Will later change to the list of just Signed transactions!

 While some fields can be excessive, such block header can be submitted by anyone to the main Ethereum chain when block is available, but for some reason not sent to the smart contract.
 Transaction numbering is done by the operator, it should be monotonically increasing without spaces and number of transactions in header should (although this is not necessary for the functionality) match the number of transactions in the Merkle tree and the full block.

 ## This contract differs from Minimal Viable Plasma in the following:

+- More Viable Plasma transaction priority and canonicity rules, so no confirmation signatures now
 - Other transactions structure with nested RLP fields
 - Deposit transactions are declarative: new block with 1 transaction is not created automatically (although can be easily changed), but deposit record is created and can be withdrawn back to user if Plasma operator doesn't provide transaction of appropriate structure (referencing this deposit, having proper owner and amount).
-- "Slow" withdraw procedure (without burning mentioned above) user has to provide some collateral in case his withdraw will be challenged.
-If no challenge happened it's returned along with the value of UTXO being withdrawn.
 - Anyone(!) can send a header of the block to the main chain, so if block is assembled and available, but not yet pushed to the main chain, anyone can send a header on behalf of Plasma operator.
-- Another important clarification - if user spots an invalid transaction (double spends, etc) a contract is switched to "Exit mode", with all withdraw transactions become an "Exit" transaction and an exit queue if formed.
-Through the text a word "withdraw" usually means pulling funds from Plasma to the main chain during the normal operation, while "Exit" is when invalid block spotted by at least one (responsible!) user who changes a state of the contract.
-Incentive will be added for the first person who catches the Plasma operator.
+- Another important clarification - if user spots an invalid transaction (double spends, etc) a contract is switched to "Exit mode" (broken right now), disabling new block submission functionality.

-## Express withdraw is off for now
+- Challenges for exits invalidation should only be accepted from the blocks before the first invalid one.

 ## Implemented functionality:
+## Ignore for now

 All basic challenges and potential "cheats" for operator or user should be now covered